kite-sdk/kite-examples/demo/README.md

 One way is to use the `demo-reports-webapp` running at [http://localhost:8080/demo-reports-webapp/](http://localhost:8080/demo-reports-webapp/), which uses JDBC to run Impala queries for a few pre-defined reports.
 (Note this only work with Impala 1.1 or later, see instructions above.)
+Impala caches dataset metadata on startup and, as a result, you may receive errors about the `sessions` table not existing.
+To force Impala to reload its metadata cache, issue the command `INVALIDATE METADATA` from the Impala shell or the Impala Hue application before running any other SQL queries.

 Another way is to run ad hoc SQL queries using the Hue interfaces to [Impala](http://localhost:8888/impala/) or [Hive](http://localhost:8888/beeswax/).